 Laos and Cambodia still have a long way to go licking their wounds and recovering.
 In fact, they are about 50 years behind Thailand when it comes to economical and infrastructural development.
 There’s not enough money, not enough infrastructure, and it’s currently simply not possible yet to sustain a massive educational massage industry.
 Many, many other problems still have to be solved first.

-But okay, let’s now take a look at what Laos and Cambodia have to offer when it comes to traditional massage training.
+But okay, it is what it is, and let’s now take a look at what Laos and Cambodia have to offer when it comes to traditional Thai Massage training.

 Thai Massage Training